 Decide that one night a week will involve a family outing.
-Visit a neighborhood park, go on a bike ride, go bowling or to the roller rink, go to the gym, or simply take a long evening walk.
+Visit a neighborhood park, go on a bike ride, go bowling or to the roller rink.
+You and your partner could join a choir, go to the gym, or simply take a long evening walk.

 Eating after dinner is especially bad if you want to control your weight.
 It's much better to eat a healthy, filling meal than it is to snack later.
 And many of us eat when we're bored, or because it's a habit to nosh on fatty chips, cookies, or candy when focused on a screen.
 If you think you're hungry, drink some water or tea, since we sometimes mistake thirst for hunger.
 If you need more, try one of these options:

-- an apple, an orange, or a handful of grapes
+- an apple, or a piece of whatever fruit is in season

 - celery with a little nut butter

 - carrot sticks with some hummus

 - a hard boiled egg

 Vow that for every hour you're in front of a screen, you'll spend 10 minutes exercising.
 You don't even need the video if you take a fast walk around the block or do jumping jacks, squat kicks, leg raises, push ups, or even some house cleaning or decluttering during every commercial break.
 But really, who's more fun to work out with than Jane Fonda?

 One night a week, leave the TV, computer, phones, and tablets off.
 Use your living room to play charades, Simon Says (funny when adults play too!), Twister, or balloon volleyball.
 Build a blanket fort.
 Or expand your living space by playing tag in and around the house.
 Let your body and brain take a break from electronic stimulation.